inkVerb/Guru/201-shell/README.md

 ## Prerequisite: Shell 101

-This will include if, pause, and read
+This will include if, chown, chmod, pause, and read